Timoteo Ofrasio

 Timoteo Jose "Tim" M. Ofrasio S.J., S.L.D.
-(August 5, 1948 – December 1, 2020) was a Filipino Jesuit Priest and Liturgist from Alaminos, Laguna and Manila.
+(August 5, 1948 – December 1, 2020) was a Filipino Jesuit priest and liturgist from Alaminos, Laguna.

 Biography

-He entered the Society of Jesus on 30 July 1969, and was ordained and became a priest on 10 March 1979.
+Ofrasio entered the Society of Jesus on 30 July 1969, and was ordained and became a priest on 10 March 1979.

-Fr.
-Tim was also a professor at the Loyola School of Theology at the Ateneo de Manila University in Quezon City where he taught systematic and sacramental theology.
+Ofrasio was also a professor at the Loyola School of Theology (LST) at the Ateneo de Manila University in Quezon City where he taught systematic and sacramental theology.
 He was also an instructor in sacred theology.
 He obtained licentiate from the Pontificio Istituto Sant’Anselmo in Rome in 1987 and also completed a doctorate degree in sacred liturgy, also from the same institution in 1990 with the dissertation, Baptismal Images in Patristic and Liturgical Sources.